4 Reasons God Loves a Cheerful Giver

 Giving is not always easy, but God wants us to give and to do it happily.
 Why is God so concerned about how we feel when we hand over our resources?

-What Does it Mean to Give Cheerfully?
+What Does it Mean to Be a Cheerful Giver?

 An act done “cheerfully” is done with a happy heart.
 Usually, spending money isn’t fun unless we’re buying chocolate or books, but sometimes we spend money for a purpose.
 We support worthy causes.
 We tithe to our churches.
 That feels good, right?
 Maybe you write a check, or perhaps you give food, clothes, time, or expertise.